facebook/docusaurus/website/docs/api/docusaurus.config.js.md

 - `label`: the label to use for this locale
 - `direction`: `ltr` (default) or `rtl` (for [right-to-left languages](https://developer.mozilla.org/en-US/docs/Glossary/rtl) like Arabic, Hebrew, etc.)
 - `htmlLang`: BCP 47 language tag to use in `<html lang="...">` and in `<link ... hreflang="...">`
+- `calendar`: the [calendar](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/Locale/calendar) used to calculate the date era.
+Note that it doesn't control the actual string displayed: `YYYY/MM/DD` and `DD/MM/YYYY` are both `gregory`.

 ### `noIndex` {#noindex}